JetBrains/teamcity-documentation/topics/service-messages.md

 If using Ant's `echo` task to output the messages, make sure to include the `flowId` attribute with the same value in all the messages related to the same test / test suite as otherwise they [will not be processed correctly](http://jetbrains.net/tracker/issue/TW-5059).
 </note>

-It is highly recommended to ensure that the pair of `test suite` + `test name` is unique within the build.
+It is highly recommended that you ensure that the pair of `test suite` + `test name` is unique within the build.
 For advanced TeamCity test-related features to work, test names must not deviate from one build to another (a single test must be reported under the same name in every build).
 Include absolute paths in the reported test names is __strongly discouraged__.

 __Ignored tests:__

 ```Shell
 ##teamcity[testIgnored name='testName' message='ignore comment']